Farro Risotto with Squash and Kale

-And, Friends, I do!
-I am on edge!
-I will not be able to sleep until I hear more.
-But before I leave you, let me share a few thoughts: risotto is something I feel moved to make about once a season — it’s delicious, everyone loves it, and when it’s made with whole grains and lots of vegetables, it’s healthy to boot.
+Risotto is something I feel moved to make about once a season — it’s delicious, everyone loves it, and when it’s made with whole grains and lots of vegetables, it’s healthy. too.

 First, minced onion and garlic sweat in a little butter, then farro enters the pan:

-After about an hour, the farro should start looking creamy:
+After about 45 minutes, the farro will start looking creamy:

 After you add some of the puréed squash to the farro, toss in a handful of slivered kale: